-In casual American English, "Behind the hill, the hunter heard a horn" sounds like "buh-HAHYND dhuh HIHL dhuh HUHN-ter HURD uh HORN".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "Behind the hill, the hunter heard a horn" as "buh-HAHYND dhuh HIHL dhuh HUHN-ter HURD uh HORN" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on hunter, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.